-The Restorative Care Plan is for ministry personnel (and lay employees) who require a shortterm medical leave from their positions.
+The Restorative Care Plan is for ministry personnel (and lay employees) who require a short-term medical leave from their positions.
 Ministry personnel can access the Restorative Care Plan by contacting regional council staff.
 For details, see the Restorative Care Plan Roadmap at The United Church of Canada Benefits Centre (see the Benefits Administration section of the Document Library).

-Maternity Leave
+Pregnancy Leave

-Maternity leave benefits are available to ministry personnel in communities of faith operated by the United Church.
+Pregnancy leave benefits are available to ministry personnel in communities of faith operated by the United Church.
 The United Church of Canada is committed to supporting its ministry personnel in their work and family life.
-The church recognizes the unique circumstances related to pregnancy and provides leave for expectant mothers.
+The church recognizes the unique circumstances related to pregnancy and provides leave for pregnant parents.